tim-br/nauths-site/posts/2024-05-18-simple_ts_framework.markdown

 In this part of the blog series, we will begin defining a few types and attempting to render them in the browser.

-If you skipped the previous posts, you can follow along from the repo at the `setting-up-a-ts-project` branch: https://github.com/tim-br/simple-ts-framework/tree/setting-up-a-ts-project.
+If you skipped the previous posts, you can view the previous post at [Setting up an NPM project](https://nauths.io/posts/2024-05-17-simple_ts_framework.html).

+You can follow along from the repo at the `setting-up-a-ts-project` branch: https://github.com/tim-br/simple-ts-framework/tree/setting-up-a-ts-project.

 ### An interface